Miro0o/Docs-Notes/CS/🗺 CS Overview/CS International Universities & Degrees/Master & PhD Application Guide/Master & PhD Application Guide.md

 - Show me you know what research involves.
 This means describing prior research projects, including how you came up with a novel idea, what you did to solve it, and how you communicated the outcome.
 The best candidates are ones who are familiar with all phases of the research process, even if they weren’t the ones leading the project themselves.
 - In describing your research, tell me what challenges you faced and how you adapted to those challenges.
 Research is not a linear process, and I am looking for students who show perseverance and creativity in the face of setbacks.
 Ph.D. is not easy for anyone.
 You need to have [Grit](https://www.amazon.com/Grit-Passion-Perseverance-Angela-Duckworth/dp/1501111108).
 - Give me evidence that you are able to work independently, seek out new avenues for growth, and take responsibility for your learning.
 Strong candidates show this through activities outside the classroom, for example by doing research internships, joining clubs that allow for hands-on projects, or participating reading groups to discuss current research.

-## Elevator Pitch
-I'm in my final year as an international student graduating in fall 2025 with a Computer Science degree.
-My interests lies on software security and my current focus are exploring accurate and verified methods to apply LLM into program analysis & fuzz testing.

-One of my recent projects proposed a novel way integrating LLM inference into static program analysis and helped detecting weaknesses and vulnerabilities in the software.
-I eagerly seek opportunities in the U.S. to conduct further researches on such area.